-This is a little challenging, as influencers come in many shapes and forms, so it is hard to pinpoint a common thread among all of them.
-Basically, influencers are individuals or sometimes small groups that exert an influence over a certain group of people through their online presence.
+Influencers come in many shapes and forms, so it is hard to pinpoint a common thread among all of them.
+At a basic level, influencers in the digital vernacular are individuals or sometimes small groups who exert a topical influence over a certain group of people through their online presence.
 In marketing, these people can be used in a variety of ways to promote a brand.

 Like an endorser?
 Yes and no.